 Mexican Republicans re-occupied Chihuahua, expelling French and Imperial forces after just two hours of fighting.

-31 May 1866 French withdrawal from Mexico
+31 May 1866 French withdrawal from Mexico▲

 Throughout the mid-19th century, millions of Irish emigrated to the United States, where some began organizing in support of an independent Irish Republic back home.
 One of these groups was the Fenian Brotherhood, who led raids into Canada in 1866, winning victories at Ridgeway and Fort Erie before withdrawing.

-16 Jul 1866 Red Cloud’s War breaks out
+16 Jul 1866 Red Cloud’s War breaks out▲

 During the 1860s, the Great Sioux Nation began seizing territory belonging to the Crow people, in violation of the 1851 Fort Laramie Treaty.
 The Crow appealed to the United States, who were expanding their military presence along the nearby Bozeman Trail, leading to outright war.